 Nicolas is a French documentary, travel and food photographer.
 He has previously worked and lived in Brazil, Ethiopia, Kenya, UK and Belgium before recently deciding to put his bags down in Hong Kong.
 He loves exploring new and familiar places to unfold the extraordinary found in everyday life.
 Everyone and everywhere has a story to tell and the "everyday" is where you often find the best ones.
 His focus is on documenting socio-economic and environmental change with a focus on people, providing portraits with a strong sense of place.
 He is the other half of the duo behind The Funnelogy Channel (www.funnelogychannel.com).
 He likes mangoes, old records player, the Swahili coast, and chinese knife-cut noodles (刀削面).

 Sarah Karacs’ first window into the world of Hong Kong came from a memoir of a young girl whose family fled to the Fragrant Harbour from Tianjin.
-A polyglot, avid reader and tireless writer, she has always loved words and how they help us explore new landscapes, ideas, and conceptions of the world.
-Born to Norwegian and British parents, Sarah moved to China after studying German and Czech at the University of Oxford.
-With a further master in journalism she has written for publications including Der Spiegel, the Prague Post, the London Times and the South China Morning Post.
+A polyglot avid reader and tireless writer, she has always loved words and how they help us explore new landscapes, ideas, and conceptions of the world.
+Born to Norwegian and Hungarian parents, Sarah moved to China after studying German and Czech at the University of Oxford.
+She has written for Der Spiegel, the Prague Post, the London Times and the South China Morning Post.
 She plans to get to the heart of the Hong Kong arts scene for Zolima CityMag as the city steers itself towards a new, fascinating and complex chapter in its cultural and sociopolitical story.

 William Furniss has called Hong Kong home for more than 20 years.
 A dedicated urbanist and photographer, he works to depict enhanced versions of the forms and functions of our metropolis.
 Also a keen on conversation and hanging out with humans, William enjoys shooting portraits.
 His work can be seen at www.williamfurniss.com